Nicolae Stanciu (footballer, born 1993): International career

 Stanciu was selected in Romania's squad for the 2011 UEFA European Under-19 Championship.
 In the tournament opener, he featured the full 90 minutes against the Czech Republic, scoring in a 3–1 loss in an eventual group stage exit.

 Stanciu earned his first cap for the full side on 23 March 2016, playing the second half of a friendly with Lithuania and netting the game's only goal at the Stadionul Marin Anastasovici.
 On 17 May, he was picked by manager Anghel Iordănescu for his preliminary 28-man UEFA Euro 2016 squad, and eventually made it to the final list after scoring four goals in only five friendly games.
 He was awarded the number 10 shirt at the tournament in France, and started in the opener against the hosts, gaining a second-half penalty that was converted by Bogdan Stancu in an eventual 2–1 loss; his other appearance was against Albania (90 minutes), the 0–1 defeat leading to group phase elimination.

 On 4 September 2016, Stanciu assisted Adrian Popa as Romania scored their first goal of the 2018 FIFA World Cup qualifiers, in a 1–1 home draw to Montenegro where he also missed a late penalty.
 He made nine appearances and netted once, as the country finished fourth in the group phase.

 In June 2021, Stanciu was one of two Romanian players who refused to take the knee before a friendly match away to England.
 He said he was protesting against a ten-match ban given to his Slavia Prague teammate Ondřej Kúdela, who reportedly racially insulted Rangers' Glen Kamara; Stanciu believed evidence was insufficient.

+In 2023, Stanciu captained his nation in all ten matches of the Euro 2024 qualifiers, scoring three goals as Romania won its group undefeated.
+On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+On 17 June, he was awarded Player of the Match, in which he scored the first goal in a 3–0 win over Ukraine in the opening match, contributing to his country's first victory in the competition in 24 years.
+In addition, he became the first player to score in the European tournament whilst playing for a Saudi Arabian club, and second player from a non-European club following Vladimír Weiss.

 Style of play

-Stanciu, who is predominantly right-footed but is good with both legs, primarily plays as an attacking midfielder but can also be used as a winger, and is known for his playmaking skills.
-He was described as having "good technique, a great shot and vision of play."
+Primarily an offensive-minded midfielder, Stanciu can also be deployed as a winger on both sides of the field, due to his ambidexterity.
+He is known for his playmaking skills, being described as having "good technique, a great shot, and vision of play."

-During the time after his national team debut, Romanian press drew comparisons between him and former internationals Gheorghe Hagi and Adrian Mutu, both of which were highly regarded by Stanciu.
+In the months following his national team debut, Romanian press drew comparisons between Stanciu and former internationals Gheorghe Hagi and Adrian Mutu, both of which were highly regarded by him.